EnduranceCode/windows-setup-guide/1-fundamental-software.md

 The article [Set up a WSL development environment](https://learn.microsoft.com/windows/wsl/setup/environment) has some good optional advices to setup a development environment with  [**WSL**](https://learn.microsoft.com/windows/wsl/), but one that is almost mandatory is the installation of the [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).

+#### 1.3.3.
+Update, upgrade and install additional packages

+It's recommended to regularly update and upgrade your packages using [Ubuntu](https://ubuntu.com/)'s package manager.
+This is done with the following command:

+    sudo apt update && sudo apt full-upgrade

+Aditional sofware can be installed using [Ubuntu](https://ubuntu.com/)'s package manager, exactly as in any other [Ubuntu](https://ubuntu.com/) installation.

+To be able to install software from its source code, you need to make sure your system has a C++ compiler.
+The `build-essentials` packages are meta-packages that include all the necessary tools for compiling software.
+You can install it with the following command:

+    sudo apt install build-essential

+To verify if the `build-essentials` installation was properly made, check the output of the following command:

+    gcc --version

 ### 1.4.
 Windows Terminal

 The [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) is a terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and WSL.
 Its main features include multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and custom themes, styles, and configurations.